ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 4. The bootstrap node starts a temporary Kubernetes control plane by using the new etcd cluster.
 5. The temporary control plane schedules the production control plane to the control-plane nodes.
 6. The temporary control plane shuts down and passes control to the production control plane.
-7. The bootstrap node injects OpenShift Container Platform components into the production control plane.
+7. The bootstrap node injects {{site.data.keyword.redhat_openshift_notm}} Container Platform components into the production control plane.
 8. The control plane sets up the compute nodes.
 9. The control plane installs more services in the form of a set of Operators.
-10. The result of this bootstrapping process is a fully running OpenShift cluster.
+10. The result of this bootstrapping process is a fully running {{site.data.keyword.redhat_openshift_notm}} cluster.
 The cluster then downloads and configures remaining components that are needed for the day-to-day operation.

 In the SSH session to the bastion node, with root privileges, run the following commands, ensuring that each one completes with no errors before you enter the next command.